publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stA/ch1/schB/ptVI/m__us_usc_t26_s168.md

             (C) which is acquired by the taxpayer by purchase (as defined in section 179(d)) after the date of the enactment of this subsection, but only if no written binding contract for the acquisition was in effect on or before the date of the enactment of this subsection, and

-            (D) which is placed in service by the taxpayer before January 1, 2015.
+            (D) which is placed in service by the taxpayer before January 1, 2017.

         (3) __Exceptions__

             (A) __Bonus depreciation property under subsection (k)__

-                Such term shall not include any property to which section 168(k) applies.
+                Such term shall not include any property to which subsection (k) applies.

             (B) __Alternative depreciation property__

-                Such term shall not include any property described in section 168(k)(2)(D)(i).
+                Such term shall not include any property described in subsection (k)(2)(D).

             (C) __Tax-exempt bond-financed property__